About me

 I am also an advocate for Open Science and a member of the board of directors of The Society for Open, Reproducible, and Transparent Ecology and Evolutionary Biology (SORTEE).

-I live and work on the land of the Bedegal people.
+I live and work on the land of the Bedegal and Ngunnawal people.
 I pay my respects to Elders, past, present, and emerging, and extend my respects to Aboriginal or Torres Strait Islanders who may visit this website.
 Always was, Always will be.